aws-samples/startup-data-pipeline-samples/aurora-athena-sample/README.md

 # The pipeline from Amazon RDS through Amazon Athena

 This sample describes how to build a pipeline for querying data from RDS on Athena.
-You can export data from RDS to S3, query the data on Athena, and visualize it on Amazon QuickSight.
-This sample provides a pipeline based on the data modeling configuration using [dbt](https://docs.getdbt.com/).
+You can export data from RDS to S3, query the data on Athena, and visualize it on Amazon QuickSight.Additionally, this sample uses `dbt-athena` for data transformation processing.
+For more details, please refer to [here](https://docs.getdbt.com/docs/core/connect-data-platform/athena-setup).
+The data modeling should be designed based on dbt's [Best practice guides](https://docs.getdbt.com/best-practices).

+📣 **CAUTION** 📣
+This sample has breaking changes from the version at the time of release.
+If you want to refer to the sample at the time of release, please use [v0.1.0](https://github.com/aws-samples/startup-data-pipeline-samples/tree/v0.1.0).

 ## Architecture
 ![arch](./doc/image/image1.jpg)